 Our FineShut SP has a total reflectance of 1.2% in visible light.
 So, it is far less reflective and is a more black color compared with black painting.
 Here are examples of improvements by using FineShut as a seal instead of printing or painting.
 Because the following is based on the actual project, it has been modified a little, then please consider it as only a reference.

-Solved the problem of 2D code sign overexposure
+Solution for the problem of 2D code sign overexposure

 Today's client looks worried about something.

 This company has an automatic patrol device using cameras which recognize 2D code signs.